Open interacting particle systems and Ising measures: Generalizations of the Katz-Lebowitz-Spohn model

-The proof involves two steps: (i) Compute the action of the local intensity matrices on the Ising measure (see Lemma \ref{Lmm:Hmu} below). (ii) Fix parameters such that cancellation of ``unwanted'' terms (see below) proves invariance by establishing the conditions for invariance of the modified Ising measure \eqref{Isingfreedef}.
-The action of the local intensity matrices \eqref{hkdef} - \eqref{bpdef} on the Ising measure can be computed by observing that
+for the quantum Hamiltonian representation of the intensity matrix.
+The proof of this property involves two steps: (i) Compute the action of the local intensity matrices on the Ising measure \eqref{Isingfreedef} by using the ground state transformation and observing the relations \eqref{skmmu} (see Lemma \ref{Lmm:Hmu} below). (ii) Fix parameters such that cancellation of ``unwanted'' terms (see below) proves invariance by establishing the conditions for invariance of the modified Ising measure \eqref{Isingfreedef} which yields the diagonal invariant measure matrix